Abaddaze/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-more pointers of c to learn
+more pointers of c to learn a
+dsfsdfsdf
+gsdgsfgfsg